HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/upgrade_install_fixpack_docker.md

 Creating a backup of the installation directory, allows you to return to your previous version if a problem occurs related to installing the fix pack.

+**Note:**

-**Note:** Make a backup of your key files, such as docker-compose.yml and any customized files on the system so that you can validate any custom settings from the previous installation.
+-   Make a backup of your key files, such as docker-compose.yml and any customized files on the system so that you can validate any custom settings from the previous installation.
 If you have placed files in the sametime-config folder like custom branding or TLS certificates, those files need to be restored after the fix pack is installed.
 For the docker-compose.yml file, after the upgrade reference the backup version and add the modifications to the new docker-compose.yml provided during the upgrade.
 Changes to the custom.env and .env files are retained when upgrading to version 12.0.1 and later.
+-   The docker-compose.yml file is replaced during the upgrade with a newer version.
+Do not restore this file from a previous version after the upgrade.
+Any needed modifications need to be implemented again in the new file version.

 1. In the directory where Sametime is installed, issue the following command to stop the Sametime server.